 We are big supporters of vacation rentals and they’re a great way to immerse in the town experience.
 We enjoyed a great VRBO rental up in the Olympic Mountains for our annual family reunion; we’ve leveraged AirBNB and Mister BNB for city breaks; and most recently had a great vacation condo on the beach in St Augustine.
 Vacation rentals are great because you feel like you’re at home each day.
 Also, you can usually get a good deal for a longer stay.

-Cost of a Vacation Rental: from an average of $70/day to averaging $300/day, vacation rentails will vary greatly depending on dates, rental quality, demand, and length of stay.
+Cost of a Vacation Rental: from an average of $70/day to more than $300/day, vacation rentals will vary greatly depending on dates, rental quality, demand, and length of stay.

 Note: VRBO/HomeAway properties are all just for the renter.
 AirBNB/Mister BNB are shared space rentals, so you’ll probably be interacting with the hosts/owners.
 What’s your preference?

 This is where you’ll be seeing that daily cost jump up.
 Florida Gulf Coast beaches are beautiful and the hotels, and even motels, close to the beach are quite nice.
 If you’re planning on doing hotels on your trip, consider staying away from the beach or perhaps across the street.
 The daily rate will be much less and the distance from the beach might make for seeing more of the area than just the one block buffer of the beach towns.

 Tip: booking a hotel just over a month out will get you the best rate, particularly if you’re booking midweek.
 The closer you get to your dates and then on Friday/Saturday nights, beach hotels cost much more and you’ll be rethinking your spend.

 Best Florida beaches on the Gulf